 The northern sky was not as fortunate with respect to the NGC and ICs until 1997 (more below).
 Many of the objects are too faint to be included in the professional mid-20th-century surveys of brighter galaxies (the CGCG, MCG, and UGC), and -- as I noted above -- the simple existence of an NGC or IC number is not in itself sufficient to excite the interest of a professional astronomer intent on building a career "pushing back the frontiers of science."
 The same is true of the many so-called "non-existent" star clusters (in Sulentic and Tifft's "Revised New General Catalogue of 1973) discussed by Brent Archinal in his 1993 Webb Society monograph; they are just no longer interesting enough to professional astronomers to merit much study.

-The NGC/IC position situation drastically improved in 1997 when Wolfgang Steinicke published his "Revised New General Catalogue and Index Catalogue".
+The NGC/IC position situation drastically improved in 1997 when Wolfgang Steinicke self-published his "Revised New General Catalogue and Index Catalogue", both on paper and on the web.
 A second edition appeared in mid-1998 and has been followed by more or less yearly updatings since.
 The version that I've adopted for the position files is the one that Wolfgang posted in 2001.
-His latest version (as of this writing in May 2016) is dated February 2016, and I encourage readers to look to that (or its successors) for a collection of data (magnitudes, diameters, and so forth) beyond the positions and object types that I list so far.
+His latest version (as of this writing in June 2017) is also dated June 2017, and I encourage readers to look to that (or its successors) for a collection of data (magnitudes, diameters, and so forth) beyond the positions and object types that I list so far.

 Using the available literature, or the digitized sky surveys (available in the 1990s as RealSky and the Digitized Sky Survey), Wolfgang collected or measured accurate positions for thousands of NGC and IC objects not previously having them.
 These include the nearly 1900 positions that Wolfgang took from the Lick NPM1G catalogue.
 These (and about 48,000 fainter) galaxies served as the reference frame for the Lick Northern Proper Motion survey, so their positions are very accurately known: standard deviations are less than 0.3 arcsec, though there is a 0.2 to 0.3 arcsec declination offset with respect to the ICRS.
 Wolfgang himself has measured thousands more positions using RealSky or RealSky South.
 There is also a systematic offset of about two arcseconds to the south in the declinations measured using RealSkyView; these are due to a bug in the RealSkyView software (the same bug affects positions derived from DSS with any software originating at Software Bisque, e.g. "The Sky", "CCDSoft", etc.).
 I have folded all of these positions, without systematic corrections, into my accurate position files -- they are accurate enough to identify the objects they are meant to.

-Note, too, that Wolfgang published his PhD thesis on the discoverers of the NGC objects in 2010 as a book: "Observing and Cataloguing Nebulae and Star Clusters"; it is available from the Cambridge University Press.
+I've already noted that Wolfgang published his PhD thesis on the discoverers of the NGC objects as a book, "Observing and Cataloguing Nebulae and Star Clusters".
 This book gives information about nearly all the early observers, their telescopes, and their observing techniques.
 It is a valuable complement to the actual lists of deep sky objects which they discovered.